lostsh/Microservices/README.md

   The response is a html with the result of the comparison

+- `metrics` : to get the metrics of request done and the number of successful authentication

+  The response is a json with the metrics or an error message

 #### Authentification APIs
 - `authorize` : to check if the client id is valid